openlegend/core-rules/core/SRD.md

 ## Destructive Berserker

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:
     -   Might 7
     -   Berserker

-**Description**

-Your rage not only puts you into a fearless trance, but enables you to strike down your enemies with ferocious blows.
+**Description:** Your rage not only puts you into a fearless trance, but enables you to strike down your enemies with ferocious blows. \newline

-**Effect**

-While you are raging, in addition to dice exploding on any maximum die roll (as normal), all of the dice in your dice pool explode on the number 1 below maximum as well (though the total is still the number rolled).
+**Effect:** While you are raging, in addition to dice exploding on any maximum die roll (as normal), all of the dice in your dice pool explode on the number 1 below maximum as well (though the total is still the number rolled).
 This means that d4s explode on a 3 or 4, d6s explode on a 5 or